Calcium channel blocker: Nonselective

 While most of the agents listed above are relatively selective, there are additional agents that are considered nonselective.
 These include mibefradil, bepridil, flunarizine (BBB crossing), fluspirilene (BBB crossing), and fendiline.

 Others

-Gabapentinoids, such as gabapentin and pregabalin, are selective blockers of α2δ subunit-containing voltage-gated calcium channels.
+Gabapentinoids, such as gabapentin and pregabalin, bind selectively to the α2δ protein that was first described as an integral part of voltage-gated calcium channels.
+These drugs do not directly block calcium channels but can alter the transport of functional calcium channels to the cell membrane and they also reduce the release of certain excitatory neurotransmitters.
 They are used primarily to treat epilepsy and neuropathic pain.
+More recently, the α2δ-1 protein has been found to bind directly and to interact with certain glutamate receptors and to the interstitial protein thrombospondin, independently from their action at calcium channels.

 Ziconotide, a peptide compound derived from the omega-conotoxin, is a selective N-type calcium channel blocker that has potent analgesic properties that are equivalent to approximate 1,000 times that of morphine.
 It must be delivered via the intrathecal (directly into the cerebrospinal fluid) route via an intrathecal infusion pump.

 Naturally occurring compounds and elements such as magnesium have also been shown to act as calcium channel blockers when administered orally.

 Side effects

 Side effects of these drugs may include but are not limited to: